fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://sicks3c.medium.com/setup-your-private-burp-collaborator-for-ssrf-xxe-fd6cf01c8ca">-Setup Your Private Burp Collaborator for SSRF/XXE</a>

 <a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

-<a href="https://github.com/phith0n/zkar">-ZKar is a Java serialization protocol analysis tool implement in Go</a>

-<a href="https://github.com/s0md3v/Smap">-Smap : a drop-in replacement for Nmap powered by shodan.io</a>

-<a href="https://github.com/Stonzyy/dumpxss">-DumpXSS.
-Scanner Tool For XSS Vulnerability</a>

-<a href="https://github.com/Sh1Yo/x8">-x8 - Hidden parameters discovery suite written in Rust.</a>

 <a href="https://blog.luitjes.it/posts/injectgpt-most-polite-exploit-ever/">-InjectGPT: the most polite exploit ever</a>